tsudol2/wl-ls/README.md

 # CS474 Project 4 - Weird Language Language System in C++
 ## Tyler Sudol

-To build the project, execute the scripts:
+This project was built using CLion, and can be opened and run from CLion or one of the following:

+Command line scripts:

     ./configure.sh
     ./build.sh
     ./run.sh

-Or manually run commands from root directory:
+Manually run commands from project root directory:

     cmake -S . -B build/
     cd build